 These two popular paint colors get compared all of the time, with Agreeable Gray being another popular Sherwin Williams paint color with warm undertones.

 Agreeable Gray, which has an LRV of 60 is going to reflect more light than Mindful Gray, which means it will look lighter!
 Sherwin Williams Agreeable Gray has been described by numerous people as “the perfect greige”—as in a color that hits all the notes and balances between gray and beige.
 Just like all greige colors, the base of this is a warm, creamy (dare I say agreeable?) gray tint.

 I would say Mindful Gray would be better in a single room while Agreeable Gray would work great in a larger, open area or multiple connected spaces in a home.

 Mindful Gray vs. Repose Gray is another common comparison.

 Painted Rooms With Mindful Gray

-Now, on to the fun part – seeing Sherwin Williams Mindful Gray in action!
+Now, on to the fun part – seeing Sherwin Williams Mindful Gray in real homes!

 Tools To Help To Paint A Room Yourself

 Before I share some examples, I’ve gathered some of the best tools for painting a room yourself.